-Purple Martin: Breeds from British Columbia, central interior Canada, and Nova Scotia southward, but is absent from the interior western mountains and Great Basin.
+Purple Martin: Breeds from British Columbia, central interior Canada, and Nova Scotia southward, but is largely absent from the interior western mountains and Great Basin.
+It is most common in the Midwest and eastern states.
 Spends winters in the tropics.
 Preferred habitats include open woodlands, residential areas, and agricultural lands.

 The swallows are one of the one hundred eighteen families of birds in the order PASSERIFORMES (pronounced pas-ser-i-FOR-meez); a large taxonomic order that includes waxwings, tanagers, finches, and swallows.